Speech Language Clinic

-The University of Mary’s Speech-Language Clinic offers services free of charge.
+The University of Mary’s Speech-Language Clinic offers services free of charge to individuals in need who are uninsured or underinsured.
 The clinic serves a range of populations from birth to adulthood.

-The Speech-Language Clinic is part of the Speech-Language Pathology program.
-Services are provided by graduate students under the supervision of Speech-Language Pathology faculty certified by the American Speech-Language-Hearing Association (ASHA) and licensed by the North Dakota State Board of Examiners: Audiology and Speech-Language Pathology.
+The Speech-Language Clinic is part of the speech-language pathology program.
+Services are provided by graduate students under the supervision of Speech-Language Pathology faculty who are certified by the American Speech-Language-Hearing Association (ASHA) and licensed by the North Dakota State Board of Examiners: Audiology and Speech-Language Pathology.

 Our clinic provides evaluation and treatment for the following: